99xtal/hackita/README.md

 - 📊 Analyze commits and pull requests from the last 7 days
 - 👥 Track activity by contributor
-- 🔍 Support for multiple repositories in a workspace
+- 🔍 Support for **all repositories** in a workspace (automatic pagination)
-- 📈 Generate detailed activity reports with PR state breakdown (Open, Merged, Declined)
+- 📈 Generate detailed activity reports
 - 🔐 Secure authentication with Bitbucket App Passwords

 ## Prerequisites